MicrosoftDocs/memdocs/memdocs/intune/configuration/preference-file-settings-macos.md

 4. Select **Create**.
 5. In **Basics**, enter the following properties:

     - **Name**: Enter a descriptive name for the policy.
 Name your policies so you can easily identify them later.
-For example, a good policy name is **macOS: Add preference file that configures Microsoft Defender ATP on devices**.
+For example, a good policy name is **macOS: Add preference file that configures Microsoft Defender for Endpoint on devices**.
     - **Description**: Enter a description for the policy.
 This setting is optional, but recommended.

 6. Select **Next**.